LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

     'Plaintiff')

 Now let's add these rows to a spreadsheet.
-We could have created this list directly in the previous step, but it's useful to make sure things look good first in a readable way.

 For this example we'll be using `openpyxl <https://openpyxl.readthedocs.io/en/stable/index.html>`_, which you can install using ``pip install openpyxl``.